justland/just-web-react/libraries/react/README.md

 }
 ```

-## react.providers
+## reactGizmo

+As seen in the example above,
+`reactGizmo` provides a `react.providers` where you can register [React] context providers.

-You can use `react.providers` to provide a set of providers to the app.
+You can use it to add other providers to the app.

+For example, i18n, theme, etc.

 ```tsx
 import { createApp } from '@just-web/app'